 Cumulative impacts associated with past actions in the Calcasieu River estuary have produced a natural environment that is markedly different than 140 years ago.
 A total of 116,791 acres of wetlands in the Calcasieu-Sabine River Basin have converted to open water since 1932 (USGS 2007).
 Scientists attribute these habitat changes to a combination of human-induced hydrologic changes, accompanied by the occasional severe storm event.
 The hydrological alterations that have had the most significant impact in the basin area are navigation corridors.
-Construction of the Calcasieu Ship Channel caused increased saltwater and tidal intrusion into the estuary leading to marsh loss and a shift to more saline habitats in the Calcasieu River Basin (USDA 1994).
-These changes have affected hydrology by channeling saltwater into the historical low-salinity estuary.
+Construction of the Calcasieu Ship Channel caused increased saltwater and tidal intrusion into the estuary, leading to marsh loss and a shift to more saline habitats in the Calcasieu River Basin (USDA 1994).
+These changes have affected hydrology by channeling saltwater into the historically low-salinity estuary.
 Future activities in the Calcasieu River Basin are expected to further contribute to cumulative degradation of wetlands and other important resources in the vicinity of the project area.
-MVN anticipates continued maintenance dredging of the Calcasieu River and Pass, Louisiana project indefinitely.
-The cumulative impacts of proposed action would have only minor impacts on the overall Calcasieu River Basin, including temporary changes in water quality and water bottoms.
-The significant cumulative impacts from the proposed action would be the reduction of severe wave-induced erosion of the CDF earthen dikes thereby preventing unplanned releases of dredged material into Calcasieu Lake and providing potential locations for oysters to attach and grow.
+MVN anticipates continued maintenance dredging of the Calcasieu River and Pass, Louisiana project indefinitely, depending on resources available.
+The cumulative impacts of the proposed action would have only minor adverse impacts on the overall Calcasieu River Basin, including temporary changes in water quality and water bottoms.
+The significant beneficial cumulative impacts from the proposed action would be the reduction of severe wave-induced erosion of the CDF's earthen retention dikes, thereby preventing unplanned releases of dredged material into Calcasieu River and thus lessening the impact on navigation depths.
+There are no significant negative effects.

-The EIS prepared by MVN for the Continued Operation and Maintenance of Calcasieu River and Pass (Including Salt Water Barrier); Coon Island; Devil's Elbow; Calcasieu River, Louisiana, was signed in March 1977.
+The EIS prepared by MVN for the Continued Operation and Maintenance of Calcasieu River and Pass (Including Salt-Water Barrier); Coon Island; Devil's Elbow; Calcasieu River, Louisiana, was signed in March 1977.
 Maintenance dredging of the project still occurs, and MVN anticipates continuing maintenance dredging indefinitely.

 A supplemental EIS was prepared for the Dredged Material Management Plan for the Calcasieu River and Pass (River Miles 36.0 to 5.0), Louisiana project.
-The DMMP/SEIS study investigated alternatives for managing dredged material for the next 20 years, including confined aquatic (open water or ocean), within banks, beach nourishment, and other beneficial use-placement areas.
+The DMMP/SEIS study investigated alternatives for managing dredged material for the next 20 years, including confined aquatic disposal (open water or ocean), within banks, beach nourishment, and other beneficial use-placement areas.

 EA #343 discussed the construction of 27,650 linear feet of rock dikes between Miles 16.0 and 11.0 of the Calcasieu River and Pass, Louisiana project.
-Approximately 56 acres of shallow open water bottom was impacted by the dike placement.
+Approximately 56 acres of shallow open water bottom were impacted by the dike placement.